jadiagaurang/minify-all-cli/README.md

 Usage: -s <source> -d <destination>

 Options:
       --help                Show help                                       [boolean]
-      --version             Show version number                           [boolean] -j, --skipJS              Should minify JS the file or skip it?         [boolean] -c, --skipCSS             Should minify CSS the file or skip it?        [boolean] -h, --skipHTML            Should minify HTML the file or skip it?       [boolean] -g, --doGzip              Should gzip the file or skip it?              [boolean] -m, --skipFileMasks       Partial Filder Path to skip it over            [string] -e, --skipFileExtensions  File Extensions to skip it over                 [array] -i, --ignoreFileMasks     Partial Filder Path to ignore it over          [string] -f, --configFile          Specifies a json configuration file for the UglifyJS, CSSNano and HTML Minifier module     [string] -l, --logLevel            Set log level to print warn, log, error, fatal messages                                 [string] -p, --processCount        Specifies process count to set maximum degree of parallelism                                 [number]
+      --version             Show version number                             [boolean] -j, --skipJS              Should minify JavaScript the file or skip it?   [boolean] -c, --skipCSS             Should minify CSS the file or skip it?          [boolean] -h, --skipHTML            Should minify HTML the file or skip it?         [boolean] -g, --doGzip              Should gzip the file or skip it?                [boolean] -x, --jsCompressor        Which JavaScript mangler/compressor to use for minification?
+Default: uglifyjs                 [string] -m, --skipFileMasks       Partial Filder Path to skip minification        [array] -e, --skipFileExtensions  File Extensions to skip it over                 [array] -i, --ignoreFileMasks     Partial Filder Path to ignore minification and copy to destination                             [array] -f, --configFile          Specifies a json configuration file for the UglifyJS/terser, CSSNano and HTML Minifier
+                            module                                          [string]
+  -l, --logLevel            Set log level to print warn, log, error, fatal
+                            messages                                        [string]
+  -p, --processCount        Specifies process count to set maximum degree
+                            of parallelism                                  [number]
 ```

 ## CLI Example